Gentrification: Artists

 Phillip Clay's two-stage model of gentrification places artists as prototypical stage one or "marginal" gentrifiers.
 The National Endowment for the Arts did a study that linked the proportion of employed artists to the rate of inner city gentrification across a number of U.S. cities.
 Artists will typically accept the risks of rehabilitating deteriorated property, as well as having the time, skill, and ability to carry out these extensive renovations.
 David Ley states that the artist's critique of everyday life and search for meaning and renewal are what make them early recruits for gentrification.

 The identity that residence in the inner city provides is important for the gentrifier, and this is particularly so in the artists' case.
-Their cultural emancipation from the bourgeois makes the central city an appealing alternative that distances them from the conformity and mundaneness attributed to suburban life.
+Their cultural emancipation from the bourgeois makes the central city an appealing alternative that distances them from the conformity and mundanity attributed to suburban life.
 They are quintessential city people, and the city is often a functional choice as well, for city life has advantages that include connections to customers and a closer proximity to a downtown art scene, all of which are more likely to be limited in a suburban setting.
 Ley's research cites a quote from a Vancouver printmaker talking about the importance of inner city life to an artist, that it has, "energy, intensity, hard to specify but hard to do without".

 Ironically, these attributes that make artists characteristic marginal gentrifiers form the same foundations for their isolation as the gentrification process matures.
 The later stages of the process generate an influx of more affluent, "yuppie" residents.
 As the bohemian character of the community grows, it appeals "not only to committed participants, but also to sporadic consumers," and the rising property values that accompany this migration often lead to the eventual pushing out of the artists that began the movement in the first place.
 Sharon Zukin's study of SoHo in Manhattan, NYC was one of the most famous cases of this phenomenon.
 Throughout the 1960s and 1970s, Manhattan lofts in SoHo were converted en masse into housing for artists and hippies, and then their sub-culture's followers.